 Find the Cala Violina beach, also located in the region of Grosseto.

 Find a few great beaches in this sort of island.
 The La Feniglia is interested and also near a dog friendly area too.
 Also, find the Mar Morto Beach, in the other side of the “island”.

-Map of Tuscany Towns
+Map of the best towns in Tuscany

 In this towns of Tuscany map above, you can see where Tuscany is in Italy as well as the location of each best towns in Tuscany we spoke in this guide.

-Find the best hotels in Tuscany
+Find the best hotels in Tuscany towns

 In this interactive map, you can find the best places to stay in Tuscany and the best hotel in Tuscany for you.
 You can zoom in and out to go to the desired place!